Instructions for Authors

 - Appendixes must be typed with full double spacing and should be placed immediately after the text, preceding the notes.
 These pages should be numbered consecutively with the rest of the manuscript.

-- Tables should be placed after the notes; each should begin on its own separate page.
+- Tables should either be placed after the notes or provided in a separate file; each should begin on its own separate page.
 Tables should be prepared according to the University of Chicago Press’s Guidelines for Tables.

 - Figure legends should appear together on a separate page, double spaced, at the end of the manuscript.

 - Figures must be provided as camera-ready copy, preferably in an electronic format.
 For more information, see the University of Chicago Press’s Guidelines for Artwork.
 Contributors are responsible for obtaining any necessary permissions.

 Author's name; article title in quotation marks; journal title in full, italic; volume number; year of issue; inclusive page numbers of article; specific page(s) cited, if applicable.

 1. Robert O. Paxton, "The Five Stages of Fascism," Journal of Modern History 70 (1988): 1-23, 19.

 Author's name (or editor's name, if no author); book title, italic; city of publication; year of publication; specific page(s) cited, if applicable.
 (Note: publishers' names are included only in the initial source information for books under review.)